LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Once you are authenticated, you will have access to view your personal access token.

-### Modify Personal Access Token
+### Modify Token

-If your Personal Access Token has not expired but does not have the correct permission, you should modify it.
+If your Token has not expired but does not have the desired permission, you should modify it.
 Do not regenerate it.

 Click on the link to view your token and compare it to the graphic below.